VaclavElias/vaclavelias.github.io/vaclavelias.github.io/posts/2025-04-20-stride-community-toolkit-code-only-basics-csharp-bepu-physics.md

 ```

-- `Stride.Physics` provides access to physics-related classes and components, including the `RigidbodyComponent`.
+- `Stride.Physics` provides access to physics-related classes and components, including the `BodyComponent`.
 - `force` determines the strength of the impulse applied to the cube.
 - `cube2` is an `Entity` object representing the cube that will move using physics-based interactions.
 - `RigidbodyComponent` handles physics interactions, allowing the entity to respond to forces, gravity, and collisions.